Smoothness of components of the Emerton-Gee stack for $\text{GL}_2$: Breuil-Kisin modules with descent

 \section{Breuil-Kisin modules with descent}

 In this section, we introduce some basic definitions and properties about Breuil-Kisin modules and their moduli space.
 To begin, we introduce the relevant notions which we will use for the rest of the paper.
-Once again, while the general definition of Breuil-Kisin modules works over characteristic $0$, we will restrict to characteristic $p$.
+While the general definition of Breuil-Kisin modules works over characteristic $0$, we will restrict to characteristic $p$ and the specific case where descent data is from $K'$ to $K$.